 - Establish a mix of forward and backward looking metrics (also referred to as leading and lagging indicators).
 These range from metrics such as 'uptime' or 'number of bug fixes' (also called sustainment metrics) to 'customer satisfaction' and App Store rankings (also known as relative metrics).
 Sustainment metrics allow you to review past performance, while relative metrics like a higher ranking in an App Store could predict higher revenue, more users, and employees (these are absolute metrics that are generally best to measure in real-time).

-Regardless of which metric you choose or goal framework you use, adding metrics to your Projects is easy.
+Regardless of which metric you choose or planning framework you use, adding metrics to your Items is easy.
 Click here to dive in.

 While making new metrics is not difficult, creating too many custom metrics that other teams in your organization don't utilize can make it hard to communicate progress cross-functionally.
 While different business units have distinct metrics, ensuring that your team is aligned on what their North Star should be is crucial for their success.